gersteinlab/shiny-dim-reduction/README.md

 ## Installing Anaconda

-To generate dimensionality reduction workflows, a specialized environment in Anaconda (a Python package manager) is necessary.
+To perform dimensionality reduction, a specialized environment in Anaconda (a Python package manager) is necessary.
 To install Anaconda, download an installer from https://anaconda.com, ensure RStudio is closed, and perform installation in a PATH without spaces, such as "C:/Anaconda".

 Once Anaconda is installed, ensure that no existing environments are named "r-reticulate".
 You can do so through the following commands: